Research output per year

 Research activity per year

-Vicky is the Director of the Research Centre for Arts and Wellbeing and an internationally known academic and researcher in the arts and arts psychotherapies.
-She joined Edge Hill University in 2013, originally as a Professor in Performing Arts and more recently as a Professor in the School of Applied Health, Social Care and Social Work where she leads on the research activities of the School and contributes to the Faculty's research agenda.
+Vicky is the Director of the Research Centre for Arts and Wellbeing and an internationally known academic and researcher in the arts and arts psychotherapies with external funding successes of over £10 million.
+She joined Edge Hill University in 2013, originally as a Professor in Performing Arts and more recently as a Professor in the Faculty of Health, Social Care and Medicine where she holds leadership responsibilities for research.

 As a result of these multiple influences and contexts of work, Vicky’s research work remains diverse ranging from artistic inquiry to systematic reviews and meta-analyses.
-For example, with a team of colleagues from Leeds University, she has completed two Cochrane Reviews on the effectiveness of Dance Movement Therapy for Depression and for Dementia; methodologically these publications include systematic reviews and a meta-analysis.
-With colleagues from Edinburgh University she has edited her third (edited) book titled: The Oxford Handbook on Dance for Wellbeing; this publication, amongst other things, favours and celebrates arts-based research and videos as publications.
-Her more recent book is edited with a colleague from the University of Highlands and Islands titled Arts Therapies in the treatment of Depression.
+For example, she has completed two Cochrane Reviews on the effectiveness of Dance Movement Therapy for Depression and for Dementia; methodologically these publications include systematic reviews and a meta-analysis.
+With colleagues from Edinburgh University she has edited her third book titled: The Oxford Handbook on Dance for Wellbeing; this publication, amongst other things, favours and celebrates arts-based research and videos as publications.
+Since then she also co-edited books on the use of the arts therapies with client groups (e.g., Arts Therapies in the treatment of Depression; Arts Therapies Research and Practice with Persons on the Autism Spectrum).

-She is involved in the ERA study, the largest arts therapies randomised controlled trial in the UK funded and involved a project on Research Practitioner Partnerships both funded by the National Institute for Health Research (NIHR).
+She is involved in the ERA study, the largest arts therapies randomised controlled trial in the UK and involved in a project on Research Practitioner Partnerships; both are funded by the National Institute for Health Research (NIHR).

-Part of Vicky's international work involves collaboration with colleagues from around the world.
-For example, she has led the UK arm of a project funded by the Europeann Union on dance for cancer care.
-She is also a core member of the International Arts Therapies Research Alliance, working on international commissioned projects from the WHO Arts and Health Office and a recipient of Wellcome Trust funding for a systematic review.
+Part of Vicky's international work involves research collaborations with colleagues from around the world.
+For example, she has led the UK arm of a project funded by the European Union on dance for cancer care involving colleagues from five different countries.
 With funding from the Wellcome Trust and collaboration with colleagues from India and the Caribbean, she has supervised a systematic review on arts interventions to support the mental health of helping professionals.
+She is also a core member of the International Creative Arts Therapies Research Alliance, working on commissioned projects from the WHO Arts and Health Office.

 She travels extensively for research and teaching purposes offering key notes, experiential workshops and consultancy work around the world.
 In 2014 she was awarded the title of Honorary Doctor of Medicine from Riga Stradins University, Latvia for her services in supporting the development of arts psychotherapies in this country.

-She is widely published in peer reviewed journals and edited books and is co-editing the international journal Body, Movement and Dance in Psychotherapy published by Taylor and Francis.
+She is widely published in peer reviewed journals (over 100), authored/edited/co-edited books (5 in total) and has written numerous chapters.
+She is also the co-editor of the international journal Body, Movement and Dance in Psychotherapy published by Taylor and Francis.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):